samchon/tgrid.com/en/tutorial/examples.md

 ## 4. Remote Critical Section
-With **TGrid**, multiple computers using entwork communication can be turned into A <u>single program</u> running on </u>a virtual computer</u>.
+With **TGrid**, multiple computers using entwork communication can be turned into A <u>single program</u> running on <u>a virtual computer</u>.
 The example codes I've shown you throughout this lesson are also intended to demonstrate such concept.

 However, the the <u>single virtual program</u> doens't mean the single-threaded program.
 Rather, it is more like a multi-threading (or multi-processing) program in logically.
 In other words, all of the systems made by **TGrid** are a type of virtual multi-threading programs.